PatClay7325/manufacturing-analytics-platform/docs/gap-analysis-updated.md

 ## Conclusion

 The project maintains a solid foundation with good architecture.
-The switch from Grafana to Highcharts requires new implementation work but aligns better with embedded analytics.
+The switch from our analytics system to Highcharts requires new implementation work but aligns better with embedded Analytics.
 The presence of ISO validators is a significant advantage that wasn't fully recognized in the previous analysis.

 **Estimated Time to Complete**: 10-12 weeks with focused development **Current Readiness**: Development environment ready, production features ~26% complete